Aprillion/react-auto-height/README.md

 A React component that animates `height: auto` children when their content is changed, using CSS transitions.

-Browsers do not support the transition to or from `auto` value for width and height, see W3C issue [csswg-drafts#626](https://github.com/w3c/csswg-drafts/issues/626) for discussion.
+Browsers do not support the transition to or from `auto` value for height and width, see W3C issue [csswg-drafts#626](https://github.com/w3c/csswg-drafts/issues/626) for discussion.
 This component implements a workaround inspired by the JavaScript technique from [CSS-Tricks](https://css-tricks.com/using-css-transitions-auto-dimensions/#article-header-id-5).

+Use only if you have a trully dynamic content without deterministic height value.
+There is a small performance consideration (small when evaluated as an addition to the CSS transition itself) - after the first DOM paint that will follow a re-render, this components will cause multiple browser re-flows, to calculate the actual height, and then the CSS transition will start (estimated ~1ms on desktop for each AutoHeight, but YMMV).

 ### Installation